KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 # All the fun stuff

+## Ordered hashtables
+By default, hashtables are not ordered (or sorted).
+In the traditional context, the order does not matter when you always use a key to access values.
+You may find that when using it to hold properties that you may want them to stay in the order that you define them.
+Thankfully, there is a way to do that with the `ordered` keyword.

+    $person = [ordered]@{
+        name = 'Kevin'
+        age  = 36
+    }

+Now when you enumerate the keys and values, they will stay in that order.

 ## Inline hashtables
 When you are defining a hashtable on one line, you can separate the key/value pairs with a semicolon.